SurceBeats/PYLedX/README.md

-          *Make sure you've stopped the minitower_moodlight.service before playing with the script or it may throw buggy results in the leds and could eventually freeze or hang them
+          *Make sure you've stopped the minitower_moodlight.service before playing with the script or it may throw buggy results in the leds and could eventually freeze or hang them until next restart, if you've experienced this issue then reboot and start again
 8. Modify the ExecStart from service minitower_moodlight.service

           sudo nano /lib/systemd/system/minitower_moodlight.service